RonaldAllanRivera/traderai.live/README.md

 - Admin (Filament 4)
   - Leads: list with search, status badge/filter, and CSV export.
   - Users: list/create/edit with `is_admin` toggle and optional password update.
-  - Pixels: list/create/edit pixel snippets with provider, location, status, and notes.
+  - Pixels: list/create/edit pixel snippets with provider, location (`head` / `body_start` / `body_end`), status, and notes.
+Active pixels are injected into the homepage template by location.
+The safe page does not include marketing pixels by default.
   - Cloaker: manage whitelist/blacklist rules with presets and counters.
   - Delete actions enabled across all resources (row Delete + Bulk Delete).
   - Cloaker: create rules (whitelist/blacklist) with match types (ip/country/ua/referrer/param), metrics, admin tester with presets and run-on-route buttons.